play-with-go/play-with-go/README.md

 terminal on the right.
 This terminal is connected to a remote session hosted in [Google's Cloud](https://cloud.google.com/).

-`play-with-go.dev` is an experiment designed to test the hypothesis that interactive guides are a more engaging medium for learning when it comes to developer tools.
-The `go` command and modules lend themselves very well to this type of guide therefore.
+Potential future enhancements to `play-with-go.dev` include:

+* integrating [Visual Studio Code](https://code.visualstudio.com/) in the remote session, to enable editing files
+* supporting different language translations of a guide (that all share the same script)
+* supporting multiple scenarios (multiple platforms, different tool versions) of the same guide

 If you have any questions, please feel free to raise an issue or [contact us directly](mailto:contact@play-with-go.dev).

 ### Sponsors

-The `play-with-go.dev` project exists and is free of charge thanks to the generosity of our sponsors (details to follow).
+The `play-with-go.dev` project exists free of charge thanks to the generosity of our sponsors (details to follow).

+We are looking to broaden that sponsorship base to meet ongoing hosting costs, but also to start a programme of rewarding contributors and reviewers.

 If you or your company would like to sponsor the project, please [contact us](mailto:sponsor@play-with-go.dev).